spockframework/spock/README.md

 Building Spock
 --------------
-The only prerequisite is that you have JDK 6 or higher installed.
+The only prerequisite is JDK 6 or higher.

 After cloning the project, type `./gradlew clean build` (Windows: `gradlew clean build`).
 All build dependencies, including [Gradle](http://www.gradle.org) itself, will be downloaded automatically (unless already present).